CroquetMickael/specflow-emulator/docs/docs/Features/scenario-context.md

 #### Information
 :::caution  Exporting
-Scenario context is bound to the current scenario, you can't share data between scenarios
+Scenario context is bound to the current scenario, you can't share data between scenarios.
 :::

 :::danger Spreading